 A 2.4 GHz connection travels farther at lower speeds, while 5 GHz frequencies provide faster speeds at shorter range.
 Which frequency you choose will depend on where and how you use your WiFi connection most.

-There are a variety of factors that will dictate which band your devices should utilize.
-A lot of devices in today’s world use the 2.4 GHz wavelength, including microwaves, baby monitors, and garage door openers.
-While you may not have many of these devices in your home, if you live an apartment surrounded by other people, that 2.4 GHz band is likely congested with a number of devices.
+A lot of electronic devices and appliances use the 2.4 GHz frequency, including microwaves, baby monitors, and garage door openers.
+If you have many of these in your home, or if you live in apartments or condos surrounded by other people, that 2.4 GHz band is likely to be congested, which can damage speed and signal quality.

-On the other hand, if you have a device that moves around your home a lot (like your smartphone) and it is usually farther away from your router, we recommend you set this device to the 2.4 GHz frequency.
-This wavelength has a larger range and can penetrate solid objects more easily than the 5 GHz band, making it ideal for devices that are taken from room to room or are located farther away from the router.
+On the other hand, on a device that moves around a lot throughout the day (like your smartphone), especially if you have a large home, the 2.4 GHz frequency is your best bet.
+This wavelength has a longer range and can penetrate solid objects more easily than the 5 GHz band, making it ideal for devices that are taken from room to room or are more distant from the router.

 Whether you choose 2.4 GHz or 5 GHz, you need to make sure your wireless is enabled on your modem/router and set to use the same frequency.
 Check your specific model of router for compatibility and frequency capabilities.

 With a dual-band router, you can set it to transmit at both frequencies concurrently.
 In this case, you typically have two networks (SSIDs) that appear in your network list, with identical names except for a "5G" or "2.4G" at the end.
 You can then choose to connect each individual device to either network.

 Intel WiFi 6 Gig+ is the next generation in-home WiFi technology, designed for the ever-increasing demand of connected homes and gigabit connections.
 Compared to WiFi 5, it delivers: